triscon/howto/README.md

 # howto
-Useful HowTos written with 💙 by tricon
+Useful HowTos written with 💙 by triscon